Jean's Bible Study Topics of the New Testament

 Rom 8-22,23

-· (190b) Die to self (Process of substitution) Ø Separation from the old man Ø Masochism (Self-made martyr) Ø Taking your sinful nature by force -- These verses go with verses 17&18.
-The part of Christianity that is so uninviting to those who do not share our faith is after we have cultivated our faith to believe in God, we find that our bodies are not excited at all as we are or have joined us in our faith, but still want to behave contrary to the will of God.
-Our flesh is not affected by our born again experience.
-It still wants to act as if we do not believe in God, after all the work we did to renew our minds in the Scriptures and even after we have interacted with God through prayer.
-It comes down to this one solution: we must take our sinful nature by force and make our bodies do what we want them to do, like a strong-willed child who fights his mother all the way to the barber shop.
-We long for the day when we can shed this cocoon of evil wrapped around us and live in compliance to the will of God without our flesh nagging us to sin.
+(190b) Die to self (Process of substitution) >> Separation from the old man >> Masochism (Self-made martyr) >> Taking your sinful nature by force -- These verses go with verses 17&18.
+The part of Christianity that is uninviting to those who do not share our faith is that after we have cultivated faith to believe in God, we find that our bodies are not included in this salvation.
+It must wait for the First Resurrection before it will be redeemed, and being expected to wait is blasphemy in the ears of sinful flesh.
+Our body still wants to behave contrary to the will of God; it does not rejoice in our salvation.
+It does not believe after all the work we've done in renewing our mind in the Scriptures and interacting with God in prayer.
+There is only one solution: we must take our sinful nature by force and make our bodies do what we want, like a strong-willed child fighting his mother all the way to the barber shop.
+We long for the day we can shed this cocoon and live in compliance to the will of God without our flesh nagging us to sin.

 Rom 8-23,24